21.01.2018 Travel Insurance

 Although you won’t have much call for them on the piste, cozy socks or slippers will be needed if you are staying in a chalet, as you are not usually allowed wear outdoor shoes inside.

 Although we truly hope you never have to use it, don’t leave home on a ski holiday without comprehensive travel insurance.
 Protect yourself, summer and winter, with an AIG multi-trip policy.
 With our multi-trip, you qualify for free Ski and Winter Sports insurance for up to 17 days within a year.
-Get a quote today.
+Get a travel quote today.

 Finally, following this list our final tip is to pack as light as you possibly can!
 There are often long transfers from airport to resort so make it as easy as possible on yourself by having as little luggage as possible.